 Overview of Higher Education in Washington

-Tuition rates in the state are in line with the national average.
-To attend one of the 4-year public institutions residents will pay around $9270, according to Collegeboard.org’s 2016-2017 report..
-Non-residents will pay $28,500.
+The NCES also reports tuition rates for the state to attend one of the 4-year public institutions residents will pay around $7,036, while non-residents will pay $29,228.

 About Online Colleges in Washington

-In 2012, the NCES reported that 7.5% of Washington’s undergraduate and graduate students were already enrolled exclusively in online courses, while another 10.6% were participating in a hybrid of online and on-campus courses.
+As of 2018, the NCES reported that 10.7% of Washington’s undergraduate and graduate students were already enrolled exclusively in online courses, while another 16.4% were participating in a hybrid of online and on-campus courses.
 Since then, the numbers have risen as colleges have increased their online offerings.

-Today, one of the state’s top online programs is at Washington State University (WSU), which was ranked among US News and World Reports’ Top 25 Online Bachelor’s Programs in 2018.
-WSU offers online degrees in Business Administration, Criminal Justice, Hospitality Business, Humanities, Psychology, Sociology and more.
+Today, one of the state’s top online programs is at Washington State University (WSU), which is ranked among US News and World Reports’ Top 25 Online Bachelor’s Programs.
+WSU offers online degrees in Business Administration, Criminal Justice, Hospitality Business, Humanities, Psychology, Sociology and many other disciplines at the undergraduate and graduate level.
 Online students have access to academic advisors, 24/7 tech support, their own student services staff and student government, online tutoring and writing labs, and are invited to meet on-campus students at events and seminars.

 It’s not just public schools; private universities are on-board when it comes to online learning, too.